 5 Winter Adventures in Chequamegon-Nicolet National Forest’s Lakewood Area

-Ski the Lakewood Cross-Country Ski Trails
+Explore Cross-Country Ski Trails

 Expert skiers come from all over to train for races on these trails.
 But you don’t need to be pro-level to enjoy them.
 Segment difficulties range from beginner to expert for both classic- and skate-style skiers, and easy-to-read maps are posted along the trails.
 They’re groomed often too, making them a perfect place for your family to try out cross-country skiing for the first time.
+If you need to rent equipment, Lakewood Ski & Sport offers all kinds of gear to help you make the most of your winter adventure.

 Snowshoe Through Cathedral Pines

-Cathedral Pines, one of only few remaining old-growth forests in Wisconsin, is the crown jewel of this part of the Chequamegon-Nicolet.
+Cathedral Pines, one of only a few remaining old-growth forests in Wisconsin, is the crown jewel of this part of the Chequamegon-Nicolet.
 Seeing it is a must, and seeing it in the winter belongs on the bucket list.

-Strap on snowshoes — rentals are available at Lakewood Ski & Sport — and set off from the trailhead off Cathedral Drive (look for the interpretive sign by a small 4-car parking area).
+Strap on snowshoes — rentals are also available at Lakewood Ski & Sport — and set off from the trailhead off Cathedral Drive (look for the interpretive sign by a small 4-car parking area).
 You and your crew will find yourselves under a towering canopy of centuries-old pine trees, some with trunks too big to wrap your arms around.
 (Go ahead, try!)
 It’s serenely quiet; the snow softens every sound.

 As the story goes, sometime in the early 1900s, Lucy Holt and her children were moved by the sacred beauty of this part of the forest.
 Looking up, the same pine canopy reminded Lucy of vaulted cathedral ceilings and tall, pointed steeples.
 She happened to be the wife of a prominent logging company president — and she convinced him to preserve it.